 It was so much easier before.
 When someone would say that they have too many projects, that would usually mean two or three, tops.
 Nowadays, too many projects can span from 5 to 12 projects done simultaneously.

-In today’s competitive market, companies that do not adjust their workload well enough or quickly are at risk of losing their valuable talent.
+In today’s competitive market, companies that don’t adjust their workload well enough or quickly are at risk of losing their valuable talent.
 In other words, a team can be great, the work motivating, but if the pace is unsustainable – soon enough the company will see their best project managers heading towards the door.

-It’s simple.
+It sounds simple.
 Projects managed properly have their scope, time, and cost baselines aptly established during the planning phase.
 During their execution, these projects are run in a way that allows them to be finished as close to the initial baseline as possible.

 Quite a few smaller projects can be managed simultaneously without the danger of failing to meet the planned goals.
 We are talking here about a project that takes 3 to 6 months, handled by a team of 2 to 5 people.
 With larger projects (12-18 months in duration with a team size of 25 or more people) the story can be headed in a different direction.
 The bigger the project – the bigger the risk.
 Especially if it doesn’t have the sole attention of a project manager.